New Battery New Alternator Still Not Charging (Quick Fix!)

 Check the below video for a better insight into the serpentine belt role in the engine.

 When the serpentine belt breaks, the alternator will not run and stop charging the battery.
 If you do not repair the problem, it will damage the engine and cause severe problems in the future.
-The serpentine belt needs to be replaced every 30,000 miles.

 You can easily spot a damaged serpentine belt by looking for any unusual noises coming from the engine.
 The most common noise you might hear is squealing noise.